Multi-task learning: Multi-task optimization

 Multi-task optimization focuses on solving optimizing the whole process.
 The paradigm has been inspired by the well-established concepts of transfer learning and multi-task learning in predictive analytics.

 The key motivation behind multi-task optimization is that if optimization tasks are related to each other in terms of their optimal solutions or the general characteristics of their function landscapes, the search progress can be transferred to substantially accelerate the search on the other.

 The success of the paradigm is not necessarily limited to one-way knowledge transfers from simpler to more complex tasks.
 In practice an attempt is to intentionally solve a more difficult task that may unintentionally solve several smaller problems.

 There is a direct relationship between multitask optimization and multi-objective optimization.

 In some cases, the simultaneous training of seemingly related tasks may hinder performance compared to single-task models.
 Commonly, MTL models employ task-specific modules on top of a joint feature representation obtained using a shared module.
 Since this joint representation must capture useful features across all tasks, MTL may hinder individual task performance if the different tasks seek conflicting representation, i.e., the gradients of different tasks point to opposing directions or differ significantly in magnitude.
 This phenomenon is commonly referred to as negative transfer.
 To mitigate this issue, various MTL optimization methods have been proposed.
-Commonly, the per-task gradients are combined into a joint update direction through various aggregation algorithms or heuristics.
+It has been reported that meta-knowledge transfer could help avoid negative transfer.Besides, the per-task gradients are combined into a joint update direction through various aggregation algorithms or heuristics.

 There are several common approaches for multi-task optimization: Bayesian optimization, evolutionary computation, and approaches based on Game theory.